linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/27 Exotic Options II.md

 Up-and-outs, down-and-ins, and so forth are all constructed analogously.
 See Table 3 for a listing of formulas for barrier calls and puts.

 As another example of the use of all-or-nothing options as building blocks, capped options are single options that have the payoff of bull spreads, except that the option is exercised the first time the stock price reaches the upper strike price.
-An example of an American capped option is an option with a strike price of  $100 and a cap of$ 120.
-When the stock hits $120, the option pays $20.
-If the option expires without the stock having hit $120, then the payoff is  $\max(S_T - 100, 0)$ .
+An example of an American capped option is an option with a strike price of  \$100 and a cap of\$ 120.
+When the stock hits \$120, the option pays \$20.
+If the option expires without the stock having hit \$120, then the payoff is  $\max(S_T - 100, 0)$ .
 This option can be priced as the sum of the following two options:

-- A rebate call, which pays the  $20 when the stock hits$ 120 prior to expiration.
+- A rebate call, which pays the  \$20 when the stock hits\$ 120 prior to expiration.
-- A knock-out call with a strike of  $100, which knocks out at$ 120.
+- A knock-out call with a strike of  \$100, which knocks out at\$ 120.

-If the stock reaches $120 prior to expiration, the rebate is triggered and the call knocks out.
-If the stock has not hit $120 prior to expiration but is above $100, the knock-out call pays S - $100.
+If the stock reaches \$120 prior to expiration, the rebate is triggered and the call knocks out.
+If the stock has not hit \$120 prior to expiration but is above \$100, the knock-out call pays S - \$100.
 The table below illustrates the payoffs, assuming that the option strike is K, the cap is H, and the option expires at T:

 <table><tr><td></td><td>H Hit</td><td>H Not Hit</td></tr><tr><td>Purchased Knock-Out</td><td>0</td><td>max(0, ST−K)</td></tr><tr><td>Rebate</td><td>H−K at Hit</td><td>0</td></tr><tr><td>Total</td><td>H−K at Hit</td><td>max(0, ST−K)</td></tr></table>